Andrew-Chen-Wang/cookiecutter-django-ec2-github/README.rst

    For cookiecutter-django or django-environ users, I've created a class ``Env`` which takes that JSON file and inserts the key/values into ``os.environ`` (you can view the class in `config/settings/base.py`_.
+5. In `the django-storages section in config/settings/production.py <https://github.com/Andrew-Chen-Wang/cookiecutter-django-ec2-github/blob/e1e5a5b428e17fb0106f4e342fbba0d6692d3d50/config/settings/production.py#L62-L69>`_,
-5. In `config/settings/production.py`_, I made some changes with django-storages.
+   I made some changes with django-storages.
    Because our EC2 instances already have its AWS credentials and region set up, I chose to omit the AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_S3_REGION_NAME, hence not needing it in Parameter Store.
 (I wrote an if condition saying if